lostatc/linotype/docs/examples.rst

         commands = root_item.add_text("Commands:")

-        initialize_cmd = commands.add_definition(
+        add_template_cmd = commands.add_definition(
-            "initialize", "[options] name",
+            "add-template", "[options] files...",
-            "Create a new profile, called name, representing a pair of " "directories to sync.",
-            item_id="initialize")
-        initialize_cmd.add_definition(
-            "-e, --exclude", "file",
-            "Get patterns from file representing files and directories to " "exclude from syncing.")
+            "Open one or more source files in your editor and save them each " "as a template file.", item_id="add-template")
+        add_template_cmd.add_definition(
+            "-r, --revise", "",
+            "If the template file already exists, edit it instead of " "creating a new one.")

-        sync_cmd = commands.add_definition(
+        role_cmd = commands.add_definition(
-            "sync", "name|path",
-            "Bring the local and remote directories in sync and redistribute " "files based on their priorities.",
-            item_id="sync")
+            "role", "[role_name [config_name]]",
+            "Make config_name the currently selected config file in the role " "named role_name.", item_id="role")

         return root_item